lsst/rtn-096/index.rst

 using the 'nextVisit' event captured in lsst.sal.ScriptQueue.logevent_nextVisit.
 Currently the only metadata key propagated to nextVisit is a "survey" key, which corresponds to the science_program.
+Potentially, the contents of the "survey" key could be modified separately from the science_program value, by (for example) adding observation_reason or target_name.
 PP can create a list of science_programs which will trigger prompt processing.